 Nina is a trained secondary school teacher, and taught at Epsom Girls Grammar and Mt Roskill Grammar in Auckland.
 Nina undertook an MSc (with distinction) in learning and technology, and a DPhil in Education at the University of Oxford.
 Since returning to New Zealand in mid 2015 Nina has been employed as a lecturer at the Faculty of Education at the University of Auckland where she specialises in new technologies in education.
 She now is responsible for the strategic direction and day-to-day operations of The Education Hub.

 Maury has a long held passion for working with organisations that can bring change that benefits New Zealand.
-Maury, currently is a member of the Lincoln University Transformation Board, is on the board of Genesis Energy, and is on the steering committee of Te Hono Movement, a major primary sector leadership initiative.
-Maury worked at Fonterra from 2005 until 2016, most recently as a member of the executive team at Fonterra.
+She currently is a member of the Lincoln University Transformation Board, is on the board of Genesis Energy, and is on the steering committee of Te Hono Movement.
+Maury has previously worked as a consultant with The Boston Consulting Group and as a member of the executive team at Fonterra.

 Professor Graeme Aitken

-Graeme’s professional interests align closely with the mission of The Education Hub.
-His research has focused on offering insights into practice that help decision-making by policy makers, schools and teachers in the best interests of learners and learning.
+Graeme has a long history in education, firstly as a geography teacher and then in Secondary Teacher Education, as the Director of The University of Auckland Principals Centre, and most recently as the Dean of the Faculty of Education and Social Work at the University of Auckland.
 Graeme co-developed the Teaching as Inquiry model that underpins the pedagogical approach of the New Zealand Curriculum and is the co-author of the Best Evidence Synthesis for Social Sciences.